The David Bradshaw Creative Writing Residency

-Our first David Bradshaw resident writer at Worcester is Dr Robert M Francis
+Our first David Bradshaw resident writer at Worcester: Dr Robert M Francis

-Robert is undertaking a full-time residency and dividing his time between writing studios at Worcester College and the Weston Library, Oxford.
-Robert will also be delivering a series of Evelyn Waugh-inspired creative writing workshops to members of Crisis Skylight Oxford.
+Robert undertook a full-time residency, dividing his time between writing studios at Worcester College and the Weston Library, Oxford.
+Robert delivered a series of Evelyn Waugh-inspired creative writing workshops to members of Crisis Skylight Oxford.